 Understanding your market provides you with the necessary insight for future inventory buys.
-Whether you use digital tools to analyze consumer data or you have a designated store ambassador who keeps up on what’s popular “in the moment”, it’s important to keep your eye on changing customer preferences and emerging trends in order to make savvy inventory decisions.
+Whether you use digital tools to analyze consumer data or you have a designated store ambassador who keeps up on what’s popular “at the moment”, it’s important to keep your eye on changing customer preferences and emerging trends to make savvy inventory decisions.

 5. Awesome Staff

 Successful boutique owners understand that they can’t run their stores alone; they need each employee to be actively involved.
-That’s why it’s so vital to hire awesome, reliable staff members that you trust with representing your business and providing exceptional service.
+That’s why it’s so vital to hire awesome, reliable staff members that you trust to represent your business and provide exceptional service.
 They bring unique value you can’t find solely on your own.